Amesoc/Amesoc/README.md

 -Hi, I'm @Amesoc.
 - 👀 I am interested in learning programming and data analysis
-- 🌱 I am currently learning HTML, CSS, WordPress,JavaScript,Firebase
+- 🌱 I am currently learning HTML, CSS, WordPress,JavaScript,Firebase, REACT
 - 💞️ I seek to collaborate in Social Organizations or projects that seek to generate community from different social spheres
 - 📫 How to contact me through Linkelind https://www.linkedin.com/in/ame-hernandez-soc-3283a7231/
 <!---